“IT’S ALWAYS TOO EARLY, UNTIL IT’S TOO LATE”Quote from Ellen Goodman, Pulitzer Prize-Winning journalist

 - The Bishops of Maryland have revised and reissued their seminal 2007 pastoral letter, Comfort and Consolation – Care of the Sick and Dying, to help parishioners begin conversations with loved ones on end-of-life issues and to re-focus attention on foundational principles of the Church’s approach to the care of the sick and dying.

 - Maryland Attorney General – Making Medical Decisions For Someone Else and Advance Directive Form for State of MD

 - Maryland MOLST is a portable and enduring medical order form covering options for cardiopulmonary resuscitation and other life-sustaining treatments.
 The medical orders are based on a patient’s wishes about medical treatments.

 - Catholic Declaration for Health Care Decision Making (an accompaniment to the MOLST) – Form can be found at the end of the legal supplement to Comfort and Consolation

 - Resurrection Booklet for Funeral Planning at St. John’s

 The Gift of Peace Ministry is excited to offer one Conference event this year.
 Based on feedback from previous participants, this will be a mix of returning presenters (by popular demand) and some new presenters who’ve received rave reviews at partner events.
 This is a conference for those new to the Gift of Peace workshop and materials, as well as returning attendees who said: “Now that we have had time to reflect on the information in this program, we would like an opportunity to come back and ask more questions.”

-CANCELLED – To be rescheduled in the Fall
+CANCELLED – To be rescheduled